estebanmunchjones2019/boost-angular-app-seo-article/README.md

 ng serve
 `````

-After adding Scully,  we have a config file named scully.<projectName>.config.ts, where the projectName is the name of our Angular project.
+After adding Scully,  we have a config file named `scully.<projectName>.config.ts`, where the `projectName ` is the name of our Angular project.
 For this demo app, this file looks like this:

 ````typescript
 // scully.boost-angular-app-seo.config.ts